 For the first time, the original version is in Spanish and titled “Monitoreo global del desarrollo educativo nacional: ¿coercitivo o constructivo?”.
-An English translation will be released end of October and contextualisations in Arabic, French, Mandarin Chinese and Russian in December.
+English, French, Arabic, Russian and Mandarin Chinese translations are now available.

 NSI 03 consists of 23 articles and provides valuable insights and perspectives about the way education reports are perceived, announced and received, but also how the reports are produced by international organizations.
 The issue offers a panel of reflections on how global reports and indicators shape the global development agenda.
 Bridging the gap between theory and practice as well as advocacy and policy.